Nirmal2310/NANOTAXI/README.md

 conda create -n nanotaxi-env --file Installation/nanotaxi-env.txt -y
 ```

-If you have installed R from the above command then to run the app please activate the conda environment first using the following command:
+If you have installed R from the above command, then to run the app, please activate the conda environment first using the following command:

 ```bash
 conda activate nanotaxi-env
 ```

-Launch the app using following command:
+Launch the app using the following command:

 ```r
 shiny::runApp("main_app.R")